manimaul/njord/docs/MAP_TILES_DESIGN_DOC.md

 Steps:
 - calculate the optimal z-index based on the S57 published scale
-- iterate s57 features, layers and save wgs84 transformed geometry [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) to database using the schema below
 - as s57 files are added to the system only the `files` table will be populated.
 - `features` and `feature_geometries` will be lazily evaluated.
+    - iterate s57 features, layers and save wgs84 transformed geometry [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) to database using the schema below

+Life of a tile query option 1:
+- stage 1
+    - `tile_cache` is queried first for MVT blob and returns early with render if it exists
+- stage 2
+    - `files` table is queried for ids containing tile coords
+    - files are opened via gdal
+        - each layer is clipped to tile bounds
+        - geometry coordinates are transformed to wgs84 if needed
+        - wkt or wkb is extracted
+        - layer name and feature attributes needed for theming are extracted
+        - tile meta data can point to s57 file , layer and feature index
+        - tile is rendered and cached

-Life of a tile query:
+Life of a tile query option 2:
 - stage 1
     - `tile_cache` is queried first for MVT blob and returns early with render if it exists
 - stage 2